KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 <section id="final-thoughts">
 ## Final thoughts [#](#final-thoughts)

-In the end, it's really not that much; saving 800 bytes is ridiculous.
-Also the point was not to blame Yelp Devs at all.
-I think I wanted to show how we can use some often overlooked features from Sass like lists to improve CSS rendering.
+In the end, it's really not that much; saving 800 bytes is quite ridiculous.
+However I think it's interesting to see how we can use some features like Sass lists (often overlook by dervelopers) to improve CSS output.

 Thanks to Sass lists and the `append` function, we have been able to create a selector from a loop and use this selector outside the loop to minimize the amount of CSS that is being compiled.
 This is definitely something fun doing, even if it needs to roll up the sleeves and hack around the code.

 Hope you liked the demo anyway folks.
 Cheers!

+<p data-height="454" data-theme-id="0" data-slug-hash="DqBkH" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/HugoGiraudel/pen/DqBkH'>CSS Rating Stars</a> by Hugo Giraudel (<a href='http://codepen.io/HugoGiraudel'>@HugoGiraudel</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
+<script async src="//codepen.io/assets/embed/ei.js"></script>
 </section>